 I grew up in the Bronx, a borough of New York City, the middle kid between my older sister and younger brother.
-We lived not far from my grandmother (a nurse) and a multitude of aunts, uncles and cousins (lots of birthday cakes and parties!).
-There were many things I loved about growing up in the Bronx: riding bikes and eating black and white cookies with my best friend Wilfredo, playing street games like ace-king-queen and skully with kids from our apartment building, summer trips to Rockaway Beach, and visiting my father at Engine 90, the firehouse where he worked.
+We lived not far from my grandmother (a nurse) and a multitude of aunts, uncles, and cousins (lots of birthday cakes and parties!).
+There were many things I loved about growing up in the Bronx: riding bikes with my friend Wilfredo, eating black and white cookies, playing street games like ace-king-queen and skully with kids from our apartment building, summer trips to Rockaway Beach, and visiting my father at Engine 90, the firehouse where he worked.

 As a firefighter’s kid I enjoyed special privileges, like trying on the gear, climbing into the fire truck, and clanging the big silver bell.
 It was a special world that my sister and brother and I loved being a part of.
 My father once helped save a fellow firefighter who was falling through a porch roof at a fire—and a photo of that moment was splashed on the front page of the Daily News, and years later, on the cover of a book!